Googulator/TeslaCrack/README.rst

   <http://sourceforge.net/projects/winpython/files/WinPython_3.4/3.4.3.7/>`_
   and `WinPython-2.7 <http://sourceforge.net/projects/winpython/files/WinPython_2.7/2.7.10.3/>`_.
-  Notice that by default they do not modify your ``PATH`` so you **must run all commands from the included command-propmpt executable**.
+  Notice that by default they do not modify your ``PATH`` so you **must run all commands from the included command-prompt executable**.
-  And although  they **do not require admin-rights to install**, you may eventually **need admin-rights** when running `teslacrypt.py`, if the files to decrypt originate from a different user.
+  And although  they **do not require admin-rights to install**, you most probably **need admin-rights** when running `teslacrack.py`, if the files to unlock originate from a different user.

 Install TeslaCrypt
 ------------------